NCAR/climate-primer-water/doc/ch4_gcms.rst

    public health.

-Note that the IPCC’s goals, as stated above, do not explicitly include the mandate of providing future change model outputs and data sets that would be useful, say, for this primer’s user audience (aka needed to drive more local scale impact models).
+Note that the IPCC’s goals, as stated above, do not explicitly include the mandate of providing future-change model outputs and datasets that would be useful, say, for this primer’s user audience (aka needed to drive more local-scale impact models).
 However, Section 4.E provides resources where many of these data, including CMIP6 [discussed below] and other data, can be found.

 *CMIP*
-The Coupled Model Intercomparison Project (CMIP) is a collaborative framework designed to utilize climate modeling efforts from a number of weather and climate centers to improve knowledge of past, present and future climate change from natural variability or in response to anthropogenic changes to radiative forcing [1]_.
-CMIP is under the Working Group on Coupled Modelling (WGCM) of the World Climate Research Programme (WCRP), with the latter under the joint sponsorship of the World Meteorological Organization (WMO) and the International Council for Science (ISCU).:mark:`In terms of the CMIP acronym, “Coupled” refers to the interconnected components of the climate system (i.e., land, air, water, etc.) that are simulated by the climate models; “intercomparison” references the many models that are available to compare with observations and to one another to characterize model uncertainty and
+The Coupled Model Intercomparison Project (CMIP) is a collaborative framework designed to synthesize climate-modeling efforts from a number of weather and climate centers to improve knowledge of past, present, and future climate change from natural variability or in response to anthropogenic changes to radiative forcing [1]_.
+CMIP is under the Working Group on Coupled Modelling (WGCM) of the World Climate Research Programme (WCRP), with the latter under the joint sponsorship of the World Meteorological Organization (WMO) and the International Council for Science (ISCU).:mark:`In terms of the CMIP acronym, “Coupled” refers to the interconnected components of the climate system (e.g., land, air, water, etc.) that are simulated by the climate models; “intercomparison” references the many models that are available to compare with observations and to one another to characterize model uncertainty and